IngoMeyer441/simple-term-menu/README.md

   --preview-size PREVIEW_SIZE
-                        maximum height of the preview window in fractions of the terminal height (default: "0.25") -V, --version         print the version number and exit --search-highlight-style SEARCH_HIGHLIGHT_STYLE
+                        maximum height of the preview window in fractions of the terminal height (default: "0.25") --search-highlight-style SEARCH_HIGHLIGHT_STYLE
                         style of matched search patterns (default:
                         "fg_black,bg_yellow,bold")